 It is also possible the tooth is still relatively healthy, which means a full dental crown is not required.

-At 75 Harley Street, we provide patients a number of options to restore teeth that look natural whilst providing strength and stability.
+At 75 Harley Street, we provide patients with a number of options to restore teeth that look natural whilst providing strength and stability.
 Inlays and onlays, also known as partial dental crowns, are usually made from a strong ceramic material.
 The result is an almost invisible restoration that can last for many years.

 Please book your appointment so that we can examine your teeth, advise on the best course of action and talk through your treatment plan.